cipriantruica/DocTopic2Vec/README.md

 - use file FILE_INPUT with columns ['review', 'polarity']
 - save the clean dataset into FILE_OUTPUT
 - builds the topic models
 - creates the word embeddings and topic2vec into the models/ folder
+- !!!create the models/ folder before running this!!!

 ```
 python3.7 clean_data.py FILE_INPUT FILE_OUTPUT